sumanbgl/udacity_suse_cloud_native_foundations_course/README-sprint2.md

 Yesterday: Revised the concepts 9-11 in lesson 3.
 Today: Redo concept 14 (exercise : deploy first k8s cluster) from lesson 3.
 Blockers: No blockers so far.

+**Day 3 : 9th July 2021**
+Yesterday: Started redoing the concept 14 (exercise: deploy first k8s cluster) from lesson 3.
+Today: Plan to explore the important options of kubectl to know the cluster state.
+Blockers: No blockers so far.